Chart Color Schemes

 Glenroy - East hosts a young demographic, positioning it in the bottom quartile nationwide

-Glenroy-East's median age is 34 years, which is lower than Greater Melbourne's average of 37 and Australia's average of 38.
-Compared to Greater Melbourne, Glenroy-East has a higher percentage of residents aged 25-34 (20.2%), but fewer residents aged 5-14 (10.2%).
+Glenroy-East's median age is 34 years, which is lower than Greater Melbourne's average of 37 and Australia's average of 38 years.
+Compared to Greater Melbourne, Glenroy-East has a higher percentage of residents aged 25-34 (20.2%) but fewer residents aged 5-14 (10.2%).
 This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
 Between the 2021 Census and present, the percentage of Glenroy-East's population aged 55 to 64 has increased from 9.1% to 9.9%.
-By 2041, significant demographic changes are forecasted for Glenroy-East.
-The 45-54 age group is projected to grow by 65%, adding 1,095 residents and reaching a total of 2,789 residents.
+By 2041, demographic forecasts suggest substantial changes in Glenroy-East's population structure, with the strongest growth projected for the 45-54 age group, which is expected to grow by 65%, adding 1,095 residents and reaching a total of 2,789.